SteeltoeOSS/steeltoe-site/source/docs/steeltoe-introduction.html.markdown

 ## 2.5 Discovery

-In version 1.x of Steeltoe, there were 3 packages, in version 2.0.0 there are 9: `Steeltoe.Discovery.ClientAutofac`, `Steeltoe.Discovery.ClientCore`, `Steeltoe.Discovery.Eureka.Client`, `Pivotal.Discovery.ClientCore`, `Pivotal.Discovery.ClientAutofac`, `Pivotal.Discovery.Eureka.Client`.
+In version 1.x of Steeltoe, there were 3 packages, in version 2.0.0 there are 9: `Steeltoe.Discovery.ClientAutofac`, `Steeltoe.Discovery.ClientCore`, `Steeltoe.Discovery.Eureka.ClientBase`, `Pivotal.Discovery.ClientCore`, `Pivotal.Discovery.ClientAutofac`, `Pivotal.Discovery.Eureka.ClientBase`.
 Be sure to use the `Pivotal.&ast;` packages if you are deploying your application to Pivotal Cloud Foundry.
 Version 2.0.0 also includes support for dynamic update of configuration options.

 ### Eureka Version